Breaking Up The Banks

 Return to Prudent Banking Act of 2019(H.R.
 2176)

-These bills introduced in the 115th Congress put an end to “Too Big to Fail” by breaking up the Wall Street mega-banks, and separating “boring” depository banking from risky investment banking – making them smaller, simpler, and safer.
+These bills introduced in the 115th and 116th Congress put an end to “Too Big to Fail” by breaking up the Wall Street mega-banks, and separating “boring” depository banking from risky investment banking – making them smaller, simpler, and safer.

 “Want to Save the Climate?
 Break Up the Big Banks”, by Oscar Reyes, Institute for Policy Studies, October 31, 2018.